paulnta/Polliwog/report/README.md

 ...
 ```

-According to what has been said, the response returned should contain URLs to any question related to the given poll.
+According to what has been said earlier, the response returned should contain URLs to any question related to the given poll.
 The payload response therefore would look like this:

 ```
 HTTP/1.1 200 OK